Henry Halloran (poet): Career as Poet

 From the 1840s, Halloran's verses could be found in magazines and newspapers, and he became included in Sydney's literary circles.
 He was known for supporting and encouraging young writers, even reportedly finding Henry Kendall a job in the Colonial Secretary's Department.
 Daniel Deniehy often praised Halloran's verses as “remarkable for their classic grace” and for their “manly gentleness”.
 He also reportedly said that Halloran held “the truest title to the rank of poet”.
 Halloran also made translations of the Greek poems of Anacreon.

 After he retired from the public servant life, he chose to write poetry at his home in Mowbray, Ashfield.
 Halloran's later poetry, written for special occasions, often revealed his loyalty to the throne.
 These poems were not well received and were considered unimaginative and conventional.
 Halloran published [in 1887] Poems, Odes and Songs and [in 1890] A Few Love Rhymes of a Married Life.

 Personal life

 Halloran's first marriage was in 1841 to Elizabeth Henrietta, the daughter of Joseph Underwood, with whom he had eight children, four boys and four girls before she died in 1889.
-He was later married a second time to Julia Margaret Guerin on 29 June 1891 and had one son with her.
+He was later married to Julia Margaret "Bella" Guerin, at St. Patrick's Cathedral, Melbourne, on 29 June 1891; they had one son: Henry Marco James Halloran (1892–1981).